Soulnature/BrainAgepredict/README.md

 - Evalation.py, the evalution process for SACN
 - fune_tune.py, transfer the pretrained  network to the UKB biobank
 - train_c.py, the train and test process
+- disorder_classification.py, adopted the stratified feature to classify the  AD
 - main.py, the main process for paramater modify
 - requirements.txt the environment required to run this model